Arigatonic/Sapiens-Infinity-Project/README.md

 Author: Lior G

 # Overview
 The basic idea is to a create a Learning-Purposed server that permits users to create and access social groups and sharing their posts.
 The project uses Apache Tomcat web-container for REST API & SOAP.
-It covers Frameworks like: Hibernate, Spring AOP, Spring IOC & JUnit.
+It uses Frameworks like: Hibernate, Spring AOP, Spring IOC & JUnit.
 It uses mySQL as a database.
-And in General - it relating fundamental Java principles of various Design Patterns, OOP and more.
+It is also relating fundamental Java principles of various Design Patterns, OOP and more.

 # Project References: